-Independent Auditor's Report to the Members of Clean Invest Africa Plc (continued)
+Report of the Independent Auditors to the Members of Clean Invest Africa Pic

-- We obtained an understanding of the group and parent company and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
-We obtained our understanding in this regard through discussions with management, industry research, and out application of cumulative audit knowledge and experience of the sector. - We determined the principal laws and regulations relevant to the company in this regard to be those arising from Companies Act 2006, International Accounting Standards and AQSE regulations. - We designed our audit procedures to ensure the audit team considered whether there were any indications of non-compliance by the group or company with those laws and regulations.
-These procedures included, but were not limited to: - enquiries of management, review of minutes, and the review of legal and regulatory correspondence. - We also identified the risks of material misstatement of the financial statements due to fraud.
-We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, including the potential for management bias identified in relation to the valuation of the investments and we addressed this by challenging the assumptions and judgements made by management when auditing that significant accounting estimate. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; enquiries of management, review of minutes and RNS announcements, reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business. - At a significant component level, we engaged with the component auditors to ensure that they had conducted an extensive review into whether the subsidiary was fully compliant with laws and regulations in that jurisdiction, and reviewed their work conducted in particular on journal entries to ensure there were no instances of fraud detected at a local level.
+- We also identified the risks of material misstatement of the financial statements due to fraud.
+We considered, in addition to the non-rebuttable presumption of a risk of fraud arising from management override of controls, including the potential for management bias identified in relation to the valuation of the investments and we addressed this by challenging the assumptions and judgements made by management when auditing that significant accounting estimate. - We addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals; enquiries of management, review of minutes and RNS announcements, reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business. - As part of group reporting instructions issued, component auditors were required to report areas of noncompliance with laws and regulations, including fraud.
+As part of our review of component auditors work, we required the component auditors to report on matters relating to country laws and regulations as well as how the risk of fraud at component level was being addressed.